About the 2021 Filmfest DC: The Washington, DC International Film Festival

-Now in its 30th year, The Washington, DC International Film Festival brings the finest in contemporary world cinema to the nation's capital.
-The festival has introduced over 1,000 feature and short films from over 55 countries to an ever-growing audience.
+Now in its 35th year, The Washington, DC International Film Festival brings the finest in contemporary world cinema to the nation's capital.
+Over the years, the festival has introduced over 1,000 feature and short films from over 55 countries to an ever-growing audience.

-Filmfest DC is an 11-day annual festival presenting more than 70 feature premieres, restored classics and special events to the general public.
+Filmfest DC is an 11-day annual festival presenting more than 60 feature premieres, restored classics, and special events to the general public.
 The majority of Filmfest DC presentations are Washington, DC premieres.
+This year, due to the COVID-19 pandemic, the festival will present over 50 films online, allowing you to enjoy great films from the comfort of your own home.

 An audience survey conducted recently illustrated that the majority of our audience are 18 to 49 year old individuals who tend to be educated, well-read, exposed to current events, well-traveled, higher income professionals.